claucoals/shadow-cannon/README.md

 # Shadow Cannon

 **Shadow Cannon** is a strategic game based on physics and precision, developed in Python using the Kivy framework.
-The game was created by **Claudia Maria Carboni** and **Susanna Mazzocchi** as a project for the Programming course, BSc in Artificial Intelligence.
+The game was created by **Claudia Maria Carboni** and **Susanna Mazzocchi** as a project for the Computer Programming course, BSc in Artificial Intelligence.

 ## Game Description